 Some of the changes we are making to open camp this year revolve around our check-in and check-out procedures.
 Maybe you have heard that we are requiring pre-registration and payment 2 weeks prior to camp.
+This is to help us comply with the best practices and should make the check in day go much more smoothly.
+Thanks for your patience as we are aware change can be unfortable.
+We're working hard to make this as smooth as possible.

 To register online for camp, go to the camp website, click on the button, read the safety info and rules, then fill out the online form.
 Keep Scrolling.
 That part of the registration contains A LOT OF INFO, but you can get through it!